sangeet2020/WS-20-21/computational-linguistics/ass-5/README.md

 The script:

--   `main.py`: this is the main script that implements the gibbs sampler which you should be running.
+-   `main.py`: this is the main script that implements the gibbs sampler which you should be running. **Extra Credit**: Entire implmentation done in \texttt{numpy} that took about 3.4 hours as total runtime in a machine of 16 G RAM and 12 Cores CPU.

 Requirements
 ============